lgblgblgb/xemu/README.md

 On Windows, you need SDL2.dll (included in the distributed package).
 You also need the ROM images.

+## About SDL rendering - please help me :)

+Let me explain one thing: if you're more in SDL2 internals than me, please contact me.
+I feel quite lost (with my "more serious" emulator too, Xep128, also on github) about the "ideal" solution to render an average 8 bit computer's screen.
+That is usually we have 256 or less (16 in case of VIC-20, and only two in case of Commodore LCD) colours.
+That is, an indexed method would be ideal.
+I've tried to use that and it seems it's unstable, and even not usable on some platforms.
+At the end, I've found myself in the situation, that I should render RGBA pixels as DWORDs as a streaming texture.
+It seems to be quite OK.
+However, just a quick peek on other emulatorts using ("only" or "also") like FUSE (ZX Spectrum emulator) or Hatari (Atari emulator) it seems they use SDL surfaces.
+Honestly, I can't even see the difference between these notions and the precise impact ...
+Using textures seems to have acceptable performance even in full screen/scaled mode, even on a quite "weak" hardware as Raspberry Pi model 1 is!
+So maybe it's not even needed to lamenting a lot on this issue, however I'm still curious the scene at the background behind this topic.
+Also, using DWORDs by pixel seems to be overkill, but it's possible that today's computer are not so optimized in 8 bit writes anyway during updating the pixel buffer / texture, so using DWORDs by pixel cannot be a big problem.
+Also I am not so sure what is the "ideal" format to be used (for best performance, for me it seems `SDL_PIXELFORMAT_ARGB8888` is, with constant 0xFF for the alpha channel - but do not forget that solution should be platform independent somewhat ...).

+What I think: my solution can't be *so* bad, as it works (testes) at least on Linux, Windows, and Raspberry Pi, with quite acceptable performace.
+However being as a "maximalist" I always have the thoughts that it can be better, maybe :)

+emutools.c is aimed to be a simple "layer" for an average emulator-like project, so I've tried to put everything unrelated to the given emulated machine there.
+Including the SDL stuffs, of course.

+Please don't hesitate to contact me, if you have an constructive opinion.
+Thanks!

 ## Why the Commodore VIC-20 emulation is included?

 Foreword: this VIC-20 emulator is incomplete, unfinished, and very incorrect,